awslabs/aws-well-architected-labs/content/Security/300_Labs/300_Autonomous_Monitoring_Of_Cryptographic_Activity_With_KMS/2_configure_ecs_repository_and_deploy_application_stack.md

 ./build-container.sh pattern1-base
 ```

-Once your command runs successfully, you should be seeing the Image being pushed to ECR and URI marked as shown here:
+Once your command runs successfully, you should be seeing the image being pushed to ECR and URI marked as shown here:

 ![Section 2 Cloud9 IDE Application Build](/Security/300_Autonomous_Monitoring_Of_Cryptographic_Activity_With_KMS/Images/section2/section2-pattern1-cloud9-application-build.png)